Neural-Systems-at-UIO/QUINT_webtools/docs/QUINTintro_new.rst

 What is the output of the tools?
 ---------------------------------

-The workflow generates object counts and area fractio in reference atlas regions, as well as 3D point clouds that can be used to visualise the features-of-interest in atlas space with our Meshview Atlas Viewer.
+The workflow generates object counts and area fraction in reference atlas regions, as well as 3D point clouds that can be used to visualise the features-of-interest in atlas space with our Meshview Atlas Viewer.

 .. image:: images/QUINT_summary_1.PNG